dmarticus/dmarticus.github.io/_posts/2020-04-21-hangman-in-functional-scala.md

 }
 ```

-(Note, I've only described the fundamentals of the game operation here, for the other TypeClasses that I used to model some of necessary components that make this game Hangman, you can check out them out in this project's [Github repository](https://github.com/dmarticus/scala-games/tree/master/src/main/scala/games/typeClasses))
+(Note, I've only described the fundamentals of the game operation here, to view the implementation of the other TypeClasses that I used to model the other necessary components of this game, check out this [Github repository](https://github.com/dmarticus/scala-games/tree/master/src/main/scala/games/typeClasses))

 ## Conclusion